Snowfork/snowbridge/parachain/README.md

 polkadot-launch config.json
 ```

-To view the parachain logs, open another terminal and view the `200.log` log file.
+To view the parachain logs, open another terminal and view the `200.log` file.
+Note that it will take several minutes for the parachain to start producing blocks.

 ## Interacting with the chain